jens-ox/prm/README.md

 * Tag people in diary entries
 * Add tags to diary entries
 * Search diary entries
+* Overview page: diary tags
 * Yearly calendar: When did I use which tag in my diary entry? --> track things like workouts
+* Timeline: When did I spend time with whom? (= when did I tag whom in my diary)

 ## Next

 * Yearly calendar: Date-based properties
-* Timeline: When did I spend time with whom? (= when did I tag whom in my diary)
 * Per property: overview page (e.g. page of all phone numbers)
 * Editable relationship graph
 * Previous/next buttons when viewing a diary entry
-* Overview page: diary tags
+* Search for properties (and values)

 ## Develop and use